 In the 1957, Floyd founded SEMCO also known as Systems Engineering & Manufacturing Company.
 SEMCO was a pneumatic conveying equipment manufacturer that became a leader in this industry.

-In 1968, Floyd bought a controlling interest in Keystone Valve Corporation from founder C.K.
-Stillwagon.
+In 1968, Floyd bought a controlling interest in Keystone Valve.
 As Chairman of the Board from 1968 to 1978 he was instrumental in building the company, as Keystone International (KII), into a world leader in the manufacturing and marketing of industrial butterfly valves for general industry.
 Floyd served as Senior Chairman and Chairman of the Executive Committee from 1978 to 1997.
-For 29 years, Floyd and his wife Kathleen were major stockholders in Keystone International, which employed 5,000 people in manufacturing plants and sales offices around the world.
+For 29 years, Floyd and his wife Kathleen were major stockholders in Keystone International, which employed thousands of people in manufacturing plants and sales offices around the world.
 The company manufactured valves and actuators under various brand names such as Keystone, Anderson Greenwood, Yarway, Valvtron, Prince, Vanessa and Morin.
 Keystone also owned SEMCO until 1985 and Koenig, which made truck bodies and toolboxes, until 1983.
-Shortly after Floyd’s death in 1997 Keystone International was sold to Tyco, Inc. The Keystone brand is now owned by Emerson Electric (EMR).
+Shortly after Floyd’s death in 1997 Keystone International was sold.
+The Keystone brand and its subsidiaries are now part of Emerson Electric (EMR).

 Kathleen’s grandfather, J.W.
 Cox was a publisher for an Oklahoma City newspaper.
 Her father, Paul L. Cox worked for his father.
 During the depression Paul moved his family to Houston where he worked for the Houston Press Newspaper as advertising manager until his death in 1945.